kelvin-martin/woad/README.md

 # woad
 Yet another **[Node.js](https://nodejs.org/en/)** logger.

-This is a work in progress, no stable release is yet available.
 ### Installation
 Install from **[GitHub](http://github.com)** by downloading the zip file and '*extract all*' into a folder.